vickyscowcroft/mw_mass/README.md

 * RR Lyrae stars as standard candles in the Gaia Data Release 2 Era:
 Muraveva et al. (2018), MNRAS, 481, 1195 https://ui.adsabs.harvard.edu/#abs/2018MNRAS.481.1195M/abstract
 This paper looks at *WISE* data rather than *Spitzer*, but the W1 band is very similar to the *Spitzer* [3.6] band.
-* The Geometry of the Sagittarius Stream from Pan-STARRS1 3\pi RR Lyrae:
+* The Geometry of the Sagittarius Stream from Pan-STARRS1 3π RR Lyrae:
+Hernitschek et al. (2017), ApJ, 850, 96 https://ui.adsabs.harvard.edu/#abs/2017ApJ...850...96H/abstract
+*